rlransom/Module-5/README.md

 - Exercise 4: [Complete 1-5](https://datacarpentry.org/semester-biology/exercises/Portal-data-manip-pipes-R/).
 Remember to use `read_csv()` instead of `read.csv()`.
 The data file is already included in the data subdirectory: `surveys.csv`

 These exercises are directly from [Data Carpentry for Biologists](https://datacarpentry.org/semester-biology/) by Ethan White and Zachary Brym.
 Used under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-Material presented in this module is not endorsed by the licensor.
+Material presented in this module is not endorsed by the licensors.